discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

 After learning what skills to press and in what order the last thing is to learn how to queque them and how to cancel some aftercasts.
 Skill quequing means that you can always click the next skill you want to press as long it can't interrupt your previous one (air and earth 2 can do that for example) so as the action happens immediately when the previous animation is done.
 You can also use a skill while you are switching attunements which is done with flame uprising, cyclone, and rust frenzy.

 Aftercasts are animations that keep happening even after all the damage a skill can do has been applied to the target.
 They can be avoided by interrupting them with another skill.
 For example rust frenzy has a long aftercast that can be interrupted with polaric leap.
+Attuning to water is normally part of the rotation in the opener and after that when you have <Skill name="Tidal Surge"/> off cd and enough energy.
+On most fractal bosses there won't be enough time to attune to water due to how short phases are (exception being Ensolyss).
+You can save that attunement for cc.

 In fractals, you will mostly use Conjures to precast skills at the start of the fight or between phases.
 The most important skills are <Skill name="Invoke Lightning"/> from <Skill name="Conjure Lightning Hammer"/> as well as <Skill name="Firestorm"/> from <Skill name="Conjure Fiery Greatsword"/>.